by Caleb Jones

 In order to communicate this, she must encode this into abstract symbols or “signifiers”.
-In this case she chooses the concepts of “mountains”, “colors”, “and ruins”.
+In this case, she chooses the concepts of “mountains”, “colors”, “and ruins”.
 She then must select symbols within the medium of communication.
 Here she is using the spoken english words “mountains”, “colors”, and “ruins”.
 This process is called “semiological encoding”.

 The other party must then understand those communicated symbols, construct abstract symbols, then form an object to try to understand the original idea that the other had.
 This process is called “semiological decoding”.
 And I think we’ve all had experiences, particularly this year, where this process didn’t work as well as we might have hoped.

-But even when communication is possible, the process of decoding can break down on issues of comprehension, relevancy, engagement, value judgements, trust towards the author, and non-neutrality of the communication medium itself.
-Furthermore, even before communicating, the task of encoding can break down on ideas of accurate sign selection, biases, lack of trust with audience, compensating for audience, and the non-neutrality of the communication medium as well.
+But even when communication is possible, the process of decoding can break down on issues of comprehension, relevancy, engagement, value judgments, trust towards the author, and non-neutrality of the communication medium itself.
+Furthermore, even before communicating, the task of encoding can break down on ideas of accurate sign selection, biases, lack of trust with the audience, compensating for the audience, and the non-neutrality of the communication medium as well.
 This, I think, is what Paul was referring to when he talked about “knowing or prophesying in part” or “seeing through the glass, darkly” with the hope and faith of a time of greater clarity.12

 Brigham Young, in one of his beautifully blunt quotes, points out how the process of revelation is inherently an imperfect process hampered by our own perceptual limitations: